UmbraEngineering/dagger/readme.md

 ## Usage

 Dagger is designed so that you can get straight to building your app with very little difficulty and setup.
+It is built on top of tested and well supported technologies such as [Express](http://expressjs.com/), [Socket.io](http://socket.io/), and [MongoDB](http://www.mongodb.org/).

+_Full documentation will be done when the first alpha release is ready_

 ### Start Building